YiranLuo/gfspython/README.md

 # Osley File System

 Osley File System is a basic implementation of [Google File System](http://static.googleusercontent.com/media/research.google.com/es//archive/gfs-sosp2003.pdf) written for a Distributed Systems class project.
-GFS is a high availability scalable distributed file system with fault tolerance, replication, maintains consistency, and strong performance for large-scale data processing on commodity hardware.
+GFS is a high availability scalable distributed file system with fault tolerance, replication, consistency, and strong performance for large-scale data processing on commodity hardware.

 Osley implements the main features of GFS, including: